 My point is that the narrative doesn't always match up with the reality of things, and that is where I fear we are headed with any "Red Wave" that might occur.
 On the national scale, people might think that Nebraska is well-positioned if Republicans Pillen and Evnen are elected in the general election.
 (And Evnen is unopposed, so he's in.)
 But anyone paying attention to what actually goes on in our state knows that we are NOT well-positioned with either of them.
 Neither of them should be trusted.
 I fear that the failure to secure primary elections all across our nation will result in many establishment candidates getting in or staying in, so that even some of the Republican wins that we see across our nation are not necessarily indicative of any real change.
 There is no guarantee that a candidate with Trump's backing is going to be one with a spine.

 I supported a grassroots candidate over Trump's pick of Herbster because I knew from speaking with Herbster that his campaign was running him and that he was not running his campaign.
 He might be a great at leading his own business, but he had demonstrated that he was largely being guided by others when it came to politics.
 And I was proven right about him.
 Despite the well-timed political smear involving allegations of sexual assault against him by Senator Slama (and cheered on by Ricketts and MANY in our Unicameral), Herbster ended up bending the knee the very day following the primary election and showed up to support Pillen as the winner.
-He continues to proclaim his support for Pillen.
-No self-respecting person would put their support behind a person who had done such a horrible thing to them.
+He has indicated that he will support the Republican candidate.
+No self-respecting person would put their vote behind a person who had done such a horrible thing to them.

 But this is how politics is.
 And that is exactly how they try to excuse it.
 "Well, that's just politics."
 And now the "new and improved" Establishment 2.0 NEGOP is doing exactly the same thing.
 Because loyalty to the party matters more than loyalty to the people (and more than self-respect!), they are begging people to embrace Pillen (and also Evnen) as GOP candidates, despite their known corruption.